-• Is this an emergency?
+Is this an emergency?

 - Tracheal obstruction or cerebral edema are the only true emergencies

+- Have you found the ophthalmoscope yet???

 - Tissue diagnosis is most important

 - (sputum cytology, bronchoscopy, node biopsy, transthoracic needle biopsy, mediastinoscopy, VATS, etc)

 - Low risk even with general anesthesia

-- Treatment

 - Chemotherapy for sensitive tumors, corticosteroids after biopsy while awaiting tissue diagnosis

 - Radiation for other tumors

 - Surgery or stent in selected cases